mark0698/portfolio-project-1/README.md

 <p>Featured on all four pages, the full responsive navigation bar includes links to the About Home page, Events and Contact form and is identical in each page to allow for easy navigation as well as your location being highlighted on the navigation bar.
 This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.</p>
 <li>Landing page</li>
-<p>The index.html page is the about homepage, this page gives a brief overview of what the individual other pages provide.
+<p>The index.html page is the "About" homepage, this page gives a brief overview of what the individual other pages provide.

 On the landing page/homepage we have a brief divison which highlights briefly what is covered in more detail on the "Events Page"